raphaelswk/raphaelswk/README.md

 # Raphael Socolowski

-Software Engineer, Brazilian, based in Dublin/Ireland, enthusiast of the best web & mobile development technologies and passionate by programming and learning new things.
+Software Engineer, based in Dublin/Ireland, enthusiast of the best web & mobile development technologies and passionate by programming and learning new things.
 Here you will be able to see technologies I am currently studyding.

 ## 🔧 Technologies